University of Washington Honors Program

 Who can use Honors advising resources?

 Only current UW Honors students can attend drop-ins, group advising sessions, or schedule an advising appointment.
-If you are an incoming freshman– we ask that you wait until after your summer advising and orientation session to meet with an adviser.
+If you are an incoming first-year– we ask that you wait until after your summer advising and orientation session to meet with an adviser.
 Prospective students or applicants interested in the Honors Program can learn more here, or consider reaching out to one of our Honors Student Leaders for more specific questions.

 Departmental Honors Students and Interdisciplinary Honors Students

 There are different pathways toward achieving a degree with Honors from the UW.
 While advisers in UW Honors are the primary assigned pre-major advisers for students enrolled in Interdisciplinary Honors, students enrolled in Departmental Honors may also find working with an adviser in our office helpful.
+Students in Departmental Honors should work directly with their Departmental adviser on questions and concerns related to:

 • Applying to and gaining admission into Departmental Honors